turingschool/launch-curriculum/module5/projects/MVCLevelUp.md

 * Handle navigating a new team and codebase

 ## Output Goal
-* An even better project to add to your professional portfolio
+* An even better project to add to your professional portfolio!

 ## Overview

-Over the past week you've all learned many tools to improve the quality of your applications and level up your .NET MVC skills!
+Over the past week you've all learned many tools to improve the quality of your applications and level up your .NET skills!

 These tools include:
 * Error Handling and Validation